 James Sapirstein.
 James Sapirstein has served as a member of our board of directors since January 2023.
 Mr. Sapirstein is currently the Chairman, Chief Executive Officer and President of First Wave BioPharma (NASDAQ: FWBI).
-Mr. Sapirstein started his career in smaller biotech companies when he later joined Gilead Sciences, Inc. in order to lead the Global Marketing team in its launch of Viread (tenofovir).
-In 2002, he accepted the position of Executive Vice President, Metabolic and Endocrinology, for Serono Laboratories.
-Later, in 2006, he became the founding Chief Executive Officer of Tobira Therapeutics, then a private company.
-Tobira Therapeutics was acquired by Allergan in 2016.
-In 2012, Mr. Sapirstein became the Chief Executive Officer of Alliqua, Inc. Thereafter, he served as Chief Executive Officer of Contravir Pharmaceuticals from March 2014 until October 2018.
+Mr. Sapirstein served as Chief Executive Officer of Contravir Pharmaceuticals from March 2014 until October 2018.
 All of these are publicly listed companies.
 Mr. Sapirstein has raised over \$300 Million dollars in venture capital and public capital markets financing in his various engagements as Chief Executive Officer.
 He was named as a Finalist for the Ernst & Young Entrepreneur of the Year award in 2015 as well as in 2016.
 In addition to being a board member of First Wave Bio Pharma, Mr. Sapirstein currently holds board positions on Enochian Biosciences (NASDAQ: ENOB) and Blue Water Vaccines (NASDAQ: BWV).
 He was Chairman of the Board for BioNJ, an association of biopharma industries in New Jersey from February 2017 to February 2019.
 In addition, he is a member of the Board of Directors for BIO (Biotechnology Innovation Organization), the leading biotechnology trade organization promoting public policy and networking in the healthcare space, where he sits on the Emerging Companies Section Governing Board.
 Mr. Sapirstein was selected to serve as a member of the Board because of his extensive experience as an executive in the biotech and pharmaceutical sectors and as a director for multiple public companies in such sectors.